Appearance

 The Faithful font should be used for titles and headings, while any neutral sans-serif is preferred for body text.
 This is primarily because the individual pixels in the Faithful font blur together, hindering legibility at small scales.

-The individual pixels on a logotext also tend to blend at small resolutions so you're usually better off just typing the name out in a regular font.
+Since wordmarks don't scale very well, at small resolutions you're usually better off just typing the name out in a regular font.

-In general, the hierarchy of branding elements to be used should be as following (from largest to smallest space available):
+In general, the hierarchy of branding elements to be used should be (from largest to smallest space available) wordmarks, then logos, then regular text.

-Always leave padding around the edges of any logo, logotext, and wordmark.
+Always leave padding around the edges of any logo and wordmark.
 Specific ratios don't really matter as long as the padding is even on all sides and the respective branding doesn't appear too large.

 Faithful has a fairly limited color palette used throughout most of the branding, and a set of background images to complement them.